 - Save the changes using + keyboard shortcut.

-This process involves quite a few steps; however, if the browser can’t change its preferences on its own, then taking the manual approach is the best route forward.
+If the browser can’t change its preferences on its own, then taking the manual approach is the best route forward.

 If you have tweaked Chrome’s settings, they might conflict with the proper browser functioning.
 Reverting the settings to their default state might spell out success.
-Here are the steps to reset:

 - Launch the Google Chrome browser.

-and choose the Settings menu from the list.
+- Click on More and choose the Settings menu from the list.

 - Please scroll down to the Advanced section and open it.